WebauthnWorks/CTAP2.1-Migration-Guide/AuthenticatorConfig.md

 the value of true in the _authenticatorGetInfo_ command response upon receipt of subsequent _authenticatorGetInfo_ commands. (todo add example)

-b)  Else (implying the enterprise attestation feature is enabled) take no action and return _CTAP2_OK_.
+b)  Else (implying the enterprise attestation feature is already enabled) take no action and return _CTAP2_OK_.

 ## Example 2 - Toggling always UV (0x02)